 The Company has five categories for products and services.
-The first category covers real estate activities, sale of palm olein, palm stearin, refined bleached deodorized oil, palm acid oil, palm fatty acid distillate and crude palm oil processed from the mill plant of ABERDI, water services and kernels.
-The revenue from this category accounts for about 70.79% of the total income.
+The first category covers real estate activities, sale of palm olein, palm stearin, refined bleached deodorized oil, palm acid oil, palm fatty acid distillate, kernels, and crude palm oil processed from the mill plant of ABERDI, and water services.
+The revenue from this category accounts for about 81.52% of the total income.
 The second category covers equity in net income of an associate.
 The third category covers interest income for saving accounts and in-house financed lot sales.
-The fourth covers the gain on sale of property, plant and equipment.
+The fourth category covers the gain on sale of property, plant and equipment.
 The fifth category is an income derived from water tapping fees, transfer fees and other water charges, service fees, penalties on late payments and income from forfeited deposits, dividend income, unrealized forex gain and rental income.